 - A multi-tool

 - One replacement o-ring (for the concentrates insert)

 - A maintenance kit

 If you buy the vaporizer only, which is $50 cheaper, you’ll miss out on the replacement screens, the multi-tool, the concentrates insert and the oven lids.
 You’ll still receive the maintenance kit, which includes some items you might need to clean and maintain your vaporizer.
 And of course, you’ll still get your oven lids and mouthpieces.

 Nothing much has changed in terms of design between the Pax 2 and Pax 3, which isn’t necessarily a bad thing.
 They are good looking vaporizers, after all.
 Completely sleek and discrete, this vaporizer is small enough to fit in your pocket or purse.
-The Pax 3 is completely portable and to be honest, doesn’t look an awful lot like a conventional vaporizer.
+The Pax vape is completely portable and to be honest, doesn’t look an awful lot like a conventional vaporizer.
 For those who like showing off shiny new technology, the design of this vape is a win.